anabeloff/RNAseqFun/RNAseqFungi_manual.md

 --query 'Instances[0].InstanceId'
 ```

 AWS `run-instances` command includes option `--user-data` which allows to supply a script which going to be run after instance is initiated.
 In case of provided example above we put script into `$UDATA` variable using `EOF` trick.
-Othrwise you can save script into a file and put a path in `--user-data` option.
+Otherwise you can save script into a file and put a path in `--user-data` option.

 Options `--security-group-ids` and `--key-name` you have to figure out yourself following AWS manual.

 Option `--image-id` specifies the OS image.
-I generally reconmmend using Amazon Linux if you going to run Docker.
+I generally recommend using Amazon Linux if you going to run Docker.
 In example is a private image of Amazon Linux with pre-installed and updated Docker.

 `--instance-type` To run efficient analysis with large files like NGS data choose instances with SSD drive.
 On these instances, **REMEMBER** all data on SSD will be lost upon shutdown.
 Data on system drive will remain intact if instance was stopped.

 When running `aws` command on newly created instance you always have to provide credentials to access data in your account.
 To avoid doing it every time on each instance create a Role with rights to use specific or all AWS services.
 Then you can specify this Role for newly created instance with option `--iam-instance-profile Name="UltimateRole"`.

 Finally, `--instance-initiated-shutdown-behavior` option is here to specify behavior on shutdown.
 Default is 'stop', what means instance can be restarted in the future.
 But if you want to use instance only once, then provide 'terminate' option.
 Just remember, when you using instance with SSD drive all data on it will be lost upon shutdown even if the instance was just 'stopped', not 'terminated'.
 Data on system drive will remain intact if instance was stopped.
-Termination will remove all traces of instance exsistance.
+Termination will remove all traces of instance existence.

 ### Docker containers